gtxaspec/wz_mini_hacks/README.md

 ```
 DISABLE_FW_UPGRADE="true"
 ```
 If a remote or app update is initiated, the camera will reboot due to the failure of the update.
 The firmware update should not proceed again for some time, or at all.

+When a firmware update is initiated, due to a bootloader bug, we intercept the update process and flash it manually.
+This should now result in a successful update, if it doesn't, please restore the unit's firmware manually using demo_wcv3.bin on the micro sd card.

 ---